 Step 1

-Place the paper with the desired display color side up to begin folding, fold it in half horizontally, leaving a crease then unfold it.
+Take out the 15×15 cm orange paper, place it with the orange side up to begin folding, fold it in half horizontally, leaving a crease, then unfold it.

 Step 2